 - All members must satisfy BIAC's annual Volunteer Requirement.
 In each membership year each member must, at his or her election, either: (i) serve 12 hours in service to BIAC, or (ii) pay an additional $25/hour (up to $250) in dues.
-The Volunteer Requirement is not required for students.
+The Volunteer Requirement is waived for students.

 - Any member who does not pay BIAC dues and/or satisfy the Volunteer Requirement promptly will be given notice of the delinquency, and his/her membership will be suspended.
 If full payment is not made within ten (10) days of a suspension, the delinquent member's membership (and all associated rights) will be terminated without notice.